Young Reporters for the Environment

 Empowering young people to take a stand

-The Young Reporters for the Environment (YRE) programme empowers young people to take an educated stand on environmental issues they feel strongly about and gives them a platform to articulate these issues through the media of writing, photography or video.
+Young Reporters for the Environment (YRE) is an award-winning programme coordinated by Foundation for Environmental Education (FEE).
+The programme empowers young people to take an educated stand on environmental issues they feel strongly about and gives them a platform to articulate these issues through the media of writing, photography or video.

 Young Reporters for the Environment empowers young people to have their say on environmental issues in their locality which they feel are not being adequately addressed.
 It gives them an outlet for their frustrations and a platform from which to make a difference.